 - Provide feedback.

 Automated technologies or interactions, including technical data about your equipment, browsing actions, and patterns.
-Personal data is collected using cookies, server logs, and other similar technologies.
-Collected information is used to help diagnose problems with our server and administer our website and allows us to deliver content tailored to your interests.
+Personal data is collected using cookies, server logs, chat bots, and other similar technologies.
+Collected information is used to help diagnose problems with our server and administer our website, and allows us to deliver content tailored to your interests.
 We may also receive technical data about you when you visit other websites using our cookies.

 Third parties or publicly available sources, including personal data (identity, contact, and profile data) supplied by you or your employer to enable us to provide services via our website.